Floriian/sten/docs/README.md

 # Basic concept

-The app name is anagram of Nest.
-The basic concept is create a free API for learning purposes.
-In my school we learn Python, and this created specially for my school.
-But I think, it's very useful for other schools for teaching how RESTAPI-s works, or everyone else :) It uses <a href="https://nestjs.com">NestJS</a> under the hood.
+The app name is an anagram of Nest.
+The basic concept is to create a free API for learning purposes.
+In my school, we learn Python, and this was created especially for my school.
+But I think, it’s very useful for other schools for teaching how RESTAPI-s works, or everyone else :) It uses <a href="https://nestjs.com">NestJS</a> under the hood.
 Supports basic HTTP methods (GET, POST, PATCH, DELETE).
-I will add Put method in the future.
-The database uses one-to-one relationships, except animals.
-Animals are seperated.
+I will add the Put method in the future.
+The database uses one-to-one relationships, except for animals.
+Animals are separated.

 # How can I install locally?